mockery/mockery/docs/reference/startup_methods.rst

     $mock = \Mockery::namedMock('MyClassName', 'DateTime');

 The ``namedMock`` method will generate a class called by the first argument, so in this example ``MyClassName``.
-The rest of the arguments are treat in the same way as the ``mock`` method, so again, this example would create a class called ``MyClassName`` that extends ``DateTime``.
+The rest of the arguments are treated in the same way as the ``mock`` method, so again, this example would create a class called ``MyClassName`` that extends ``DateTime``.